BUSHWALKING ESSENTIAL GEAR

 Your shoes must have been used for at least 15 days.
 They have to be comfortable and in good state.
-It should not be damaged in any parts
+They should not be damaged in any parts

 For the camp and for river crossing

 At least 2 pairs of light merino socks (200 base layer).
 Socks with 50% merinos, 45% polyamide and 5% Elastane are a great compromise.
 They will protect you from blisters.
-They are very comfortable, dry fast and reduce the smell.
+They are very comfortable, dry fast, and reduce odors.

 If you are subject to blisters, I advise you to wear two pairs of light merino socks.
 It should reduce friction enough to prevent blisters

 Off track walking means walking in sting grass and through scrubby areas.
-Gaiters will protect your skin and you trouser.
+Gaiters will protect your skin and your trousers.

-I advise you to wear long legged trousers
+I advise that you wear long legged trousers

 – Shirt or tee-shirt:

-I advise you to wear long sleeved shirts or t-shirts
+I advise that you wear long sleeved shirts or t-shirts

 It is absolutely essential to wear a broad brimmed hat in North Australia!